International Research Course

 An IRC student favorite was the visit to the Great Wall of China.
 Students rode a cable car to get to the wall and once there, everyone walked through various sections of the wall which required great care as there are sections which are quite steep and uneven.
 To descend, students chose a toboggan slide down the wall which was an exhilarating and unexpected treat.
 Suzanne Ashour-Bailey, AMBA ’15, shared that "the cultural experiences not only helped me to better understand the Chinese culture but also to gain a more in-depth understanding of how that culture affects the function of business in the country."

-Planning for the IRC –Spring Break 2016 will begin this summer.
-Location proposals will be presented to students for voting this fall.
-UTEP MBA Alumni are welcome to participate!
+Planning for the IRC –Spring Break 2019 has already started.
+Our MBAs will be heading to Spain!
+UTEP MBA Alumni are welcome to participate.